traefik/mesh/docs/content/configuration.md

 - Tracing can be enabled.

 - Service Mesh Interface (SMI) mode can be enabled.
-    This configures maesh to run in SMI mode, where access and routes are explicitly enabled.
+    This configures Maesh to run in SMI mode, where access and routes are explicitly enabled.
-    Note: By default, all routes and access is denied.
+    Note: By default, all routes and access are denied.
-    Please see the [SMI Specification](https://github.com/servicemeshinterface/smi-spec) for more information
+    Please see the [SMI Specification](https://github.com/servicemeshinterface/smi-spec) for more information.

 ## Dynamic configuration